anandmurugesan/home/index.md

 ## Various and sundry

-For most of January and February 2024, I'll be shuttling (actually, riding or pillion riding a motorbike) across the Tamil Nadu and Kerala border (Palakkad-Pollachi), conducting fieldwork for the Valuing Democracy project.
+From December 2023 to February 2024, I'll be shuttling (actually, riding or pillion riding a motorbike) across the Tamil Nadu and Kerala border (Palakkad-Pollachi), conducting fieldwork for the Valuing Democracy project.
 Some stills from the field:

 <img src="Palakkad_Vengodi_Training.jpeg" width="225" height="150" /> <img src="Palakkad_Para_LunchPlace.jpeg" width="225" height="150" />